Urabewe/Ace-Step-V1.5-Enhanced/README.md

+# BETA VERSION NOT TESTED ON LINUX/MAC OR WITH OTHER PYTHON ENVIRONEMENTS!!!

 # ACE-Step 1.5

 An enhanced and mostly bug fixed version of Ace-Step V1.5 Gradio UI.
 Includes all features including new exposed paramters, QOL enhancements and the ability to pause and resume training sessions.